dsa0x/sicher/Readme.md

 ### Todo

+- Make addition to the `.gitignore` file optional
+- When a user wants to initialize sicher, add a warning if anencrypted file already exists, but there is no no key file
 - Add support for other types of encryption
-- Make addition to the `.gitignore` file optional
-- When a user wants to initialize, add warning if encrypted file already exists, but no key file